 Catherine found she was addressing two common issues; self confidence; and self esteem.
 She discovered her real passion is to help people overcome these.

 These same problems are common across everyone.
-Catherine finds that its not just lady CEOs in the not for profit sector, but just about every leader she mentors.
+Catherine finds that its not just CEOs in the not for profit sector, but just about every leader she mentors.

-Imposter syndrome is the commonest problem
+Imposter syndrome is a common problem

 At the core of these issues is something called Imposter syndrome.
-In short people think they don’t deserve to be where they are.
+In short, people think they don’t deserve to be where they are.
 This, of course, isn’t true.
 Catherine finds people need to understand what holds them back before she can help them move on.
 She generally does lots of work on limiting beliefs.
 Catherine works with people on their strengths, this makes them affirm why they are so good.